Zapple doctrine

 The Zapple doctrine pertained to a particular sort of political speech in the United States, for which a candidate or his supporters bought air time but the candidate himself did not actually participate in the broadcast.
 The content could be supportive of the candidate, or be used to criticize his political opponent(s).
-It went into effect in 1970.
+It went into effect in 1970 and was eponymously named for its proponent, public interest attorney Nicholas Zapple.

 The Zapple doctrine came into existence as an addition to the FCC fairness doctrine.
 The fairness doctrine was a Federal Communications Commission (FCC) policy instated in June 1949.
 It required broadcasters to present multiple viewpoints about controversial matters of public importance.
 For the first time, radio station licensees were permitted to editorialize, but only if two or more perspectives were included.
 (The fairness doctrine replaced the previous Mayflower doctrine, which did not allow any editorial content at all.)

 Origin

 The FCC's political broadcasting rules required that equal time be offered to all political candidates, and only to the candidates.
 Candidate supporters and spokespeople were excluded from the provisions of the equal-time rule.

 In May 1970, U.S. Senate Commerce Committee counselor Nicholas Zapple argued to the FCC that the fairness doctrine must also be applicable to a political candidate's spokesperson and supporters.
 In other words, if one candidate's supporters were allowed to buy air time, then supporters of opposing candidates should have the opportunity to buy a comparable amount of air time for their candidate(s).
 Similarly, if a broadcasting station gave free air time to a political candidate, then that broadcaster should be required to offer free coverage to the opposing candidate too.

 In order to uphold the spirit of the fairness doctrine, the FCC responded by ruling that all similar parties must have "quasi-equal opportunity", that is, they should be treated similarly.
 This decision became known as the Zapple ruling, and eventually, the Zapple doctrine.
 Under the terms of Section 315 of the Communications Act of 1934, 23 FCC 2d 707 (1970), the Zapple doctrine applied to purchase of broadcast time by major political party candidates only.